-Remat is the process of conversion of security holdings into tangible form with the reissue of a share certificate.
-A client can rematerialise his bonds and shares in demat form into physical form at any point of time but the securities sent for rematerialisation cannot be traded.
+Remat is the method of converting security holdings into a tangible form, with the reissue of a share certificate.
+A client can rematerialise his bonds and shares in demat form into physical form at any time; however, the securities sent for rematerialisation cannot be traded.

-Many reasons contribute to the rematerialisation of shares which includes the non-transferrable nature of locked-in securities or no more desire to trade in bonds and shares.
+Various causes contribute to the rematerialisation of shares, which consists of the non-transferrable nature of locked-in securities or no longer needing to trade in bonds and shares.

-For example when you don’t want to deal in shares and bonds anymore but the shares are available in your demat account then an annual maintenance fee for the account will be charged on you which may range from 500 to 1,000 so in this case, rematerialisation of your shares can be done to curb yourself from this unnecessary expenditure.
+If your shares and bonds are held in your demat account and you don’t wish to deal in it, then an annual maintenance fee for the account will be charged on you, which may vary from 500 to 1,000, so in this case, rematerialisation of your shares can be accomplished to save yourself from this unneeded expenditure.

 Many investors own infrastructure bonds in their demat accounts.
-The infrastructure bonds are locked-in securities with a lock-in period of five years.
-It means before 5 years, you can not transfer these securities if you want to switch on your demat account from one participant to another.
-In this case, you can shift your depository account by rematerialisation of your locked-in bonds.
+The infrastructure bonds are locked-in securities with a lock-in period of 5 years.
+It indicates that for the next 5 years, you can not transfer these securities if you want to switch your demat account from one participant to another.
+For the same case, you can shift your depository account by rematerialisation of your locked-in bonds.

 Read Also: Complete Procedure For Dematerialization Of Shares Under RTA

-The process of rematerialisation of securities is completed within the period of 30 days, and can be learned through these steps:
+The process of rematerialisation of securities is completed within a period of 30 days, and can be learned through these steps:

 Submission of Rematerialisation Request:

-The client has to submit the rematerialisation request of holdings in its account to the DP with whom he has an account.
+The client has to submit the rematerialisation request of holdings in its account to the DP with whom it has an account.

 Verification of Request: